Mango and Roasted Butternut Squash Soup

 Instructions

-2. Place the butternut squash in an ovenproof dish; add 2 teaspoons of olive oil.
-Using a pastry brush, brush the oil all over butternut squash so that it covers it fully.
+3. Place the butternut squash in an ovenproof dish.
+Drizzle and baste over 2 teaspoons of olive oil over butternut squash.

-3. Put the butternut squash into the oven and leave to cook for about 30 minutes.
-The butternut squash will have been adequately roasted when it blisters and turns a golden brown colour.
+4. Put the butternut squash into the oven and leave to cook for about 30 minutes.
+The butternut squash will have been adequately roasted when it blisters and turns a golden-brown colour.
+Set aside.

 You may also like